Emperor William National Monument: Later history and removal

-During the November Revolution of 1918, the monument was damaged in parts.
+During the November Revolution of 1918, parts of the monument were damaged.
 During the early days of the Weimar Republic the government decided to restore the monument instead of removing it.
-The monument came through The Second World War relatively undamaged.
-In the winter of 1949/50, the GDR's ruling party, the SED decided to demolish the monument to its base.
+The monument came through the Second World War relatively undamaged.
+In the winter of 1949–50, the GDR's ruling party, the SED, decided to demolish the monument.
 The demolition was politically motivated, as was the case a short time later with the decision to demolish the City Palace.
-The base still exists today on the southwestern edge of the castle square and is a listed building.
-The base floor is partially decorated with mosaics that are now protected under a layer of asphalt from the elements.
+The base still exists today on the southwestern edge of the palace square and is a listed building.
+The mosaic paving is covered by a layer of asphalt.
+A jetty that was used by canal barges also survives.
+Ventilation shafts there make it possible to reach the vaulted under-structure of the monument by ladder, and graffiti artists have vandalized the space.

-In the underground vaults of the pedestal, street artists are known to leave their works, which can be visited at irregular intervals at one's own risk on descending a steep ladder into a revision shaft.

-From the actual monument, the four lions survived and now are on display outside the lion house at the Berlin Zoo.
-Furthermore, one remaining eagle statue by August Gaul is now owned by the Mark Brandenburg Museum.
+The four lions survived and now are on display outside the lion house at the Berlin Zoo.
+In addition, one remaining eagle by August Gaul is now owned by the Märkisches Museum.